Kalimantan in Indonesian Borneo

 Wildlife and Nature

 Kalimantan's wild life and nature is unique.
 Kalimantan is still home to several large rainforests, where a unique flora and fauna can be found.
-Orang utans, proboscis monkeys, green turtles, and other endangered species are all native to Kalimantan.
+Orang utans, green turtles, and other endangered species are all native to Kalimantan.

 Cultural HighlightsKalimantan is home to many different ethnic groups.
 Longhouses can still be found along its many rivers.
 A visit to a traditional longhouse, a cultural festival or a trip to a traditional market are just some of the cultural highlights.